adamssonj/projects/README.md

 # projects

 *Side projects*
-- Chess
+- Chess (Java)
-    - Not yet finished
+    - Basically done, should make GUI more clear and things such as checkmate screen and a list of moves made
-    - Need to implement check and checkmate methods & a GUI.
+- A* path finding visualization (Python)
 *School*
-- Data structures
+- Data structures (Java)